$39 Essential • DOCX • 5–10 mins

 FIFO Resume Example – Utility Worker (ATS-Friendly)

-Utility Worker resumes often miss callbacks because the tickets/clearances are hard to scan and the duties read like a job ad.
+Utility Worker resumes often miss callbacks because the tickets and clearances are hard to scan and the duties read like a job ad.
 This example shows a clean FIFO layout recruiters can skim in seconds.

 Want stronger job-ad keyword matching?
 You can upgrade on the next step — but $39 is the fastest way to start.